GASCUK/OpenStreetMap-ArcGIS/README.md

 ###Documentation

-Use the [documentation](GASCUK.github.io) for getting started and guidance on the process.
-Please help make the documentation better by contributing over at the documentation repo.
+Use the [documentation](http://gascuk.github.io/OpenStreetMap-ArcGIS/) for getting started and guidance on the process.
+Please help make the documentation better by contributing to the [documentation repo](https://github.com/GASCUK/OpenStreetMap-ArcGIS-docs).